Lockpickers-United/Belt-Ranking-System/karatebelts.md

 * Each **"turned, sculpted or shaped" driver pin** counts as one modification.
 Pins must be shaped BY the builder, **removing no less than 15%** of the original material
 * **Pin-in-pin** counts as one "turned, sculpted or shaped" pin per pin modified.
 Shaping a pin and also making it pin-in-pin does not count as two modifications
 * **Chamber threading** counts as one "modification" regardless of the number of chambers augmented
-* **Chamber counter-milling** counts asone "modification" regardless of the number of chambers augmented
+* **Chamber counter-milling** counts as one "modification" regardless of the number of chambers augmented
 * Each **improvised secondary locking mechanism** counts as one modification (latches, check pins, etc)
 * **"Distinguishing mark" engraved into the lock** counts as one modification (**Simple scratches do not count**.
 Engraving must be a symbol or mark of the maker)